Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

-The decoder comprises of applying the $P_{X|W}$ classical memoryless channel to each element of $w^n$ as $P_{X|W}^n$.
-Therefore, the form of the encoder/decoder is
+The decoder applies the $P_{X|W}$ classical memoryless channel to each element of $w^n$ sequence.
+By combining the encoder and decoder, the overall encoder-decoder POVM is obtained by

-It should be noted that this is not the final decoder.
-We will later modify this decoder to yield a non-product batch decoder in section \ref{sec:exactly_iid}, which is required to ensure an i.i.d. output distribution.
+for all $k \in \mathcal{K}$.
+It should be noted that the above memoryless decoder is not the final form.
+We will later modify this decoder to yield a non-product batch decoder in section \ref{sec:exactly_iid}.
+This is particularly important to ensure a perfect IID output distribution.
 Using the above POVMs one can write the induced composite state of the reference and output for each random codebook realization $k\in \~K$ as